Parque Monte del Castro: Best Sunset Views Over Vigo Estuary

 Frequently Asked Questions

-Is it worth hiking up to the fortress in bad weather conditions?
+Is it worth hiking up to the fortress if the weather forecast predicts heavy cloud cover?